digimakergo/doc/tutorial/basic-concepts.md

 This page explains some ideas behind Digimaker CMF, eg. content model, architecture to help understanding it.

+### Content model
+A content model is like other model, which consists of fields, and each field belongs to field type(or data type).
+For instance, an article content has title, summary, body, etc, where title is 'text' fieldtype, summary and body are 'richtext' field type.

+In Digimaker, if a new field is added, it will be automically shown in the administration console.

 ### Location content and non-location content
 Digimaker has 2 types of content: